There is always an abundance of things happening at Duquesne University and our media relations staff work closely with

 In today’s 24-hour news environment, we understand the tight deadlines faced by reporters.
 Our media relations team is committed to meeting your needs promptly with the right faculty or administrative expert who can get to the point while providing appropriate context and background.

 Duquesne University has many faculty experts that can speak to a variety of topics related to the current presidential administration.

 Duquesne University Filming Policy

 Any individual, organization or vendor interested in photographing or filming on campus (other than by Duquesne students for coursework for a Duquesne University class or student media projects done by Duquesne students) is first required to provide the following information to the Office of Marketing and Communications for consideration:

-All requests that are reviewed by the Office of Marketing and Communications and determined to be possible appropriate projects will undergo a review by Risk Management and Legal Affairs, and other administrative units depending upon the nature of the request.
+All requests that are reviewed by the Division of Marketing and Communications and determined to be possible appropriate projects will undergo a review by Risk Management and Legal Affairs, and other administrative units depending upon the nature of the request.

 Requests to film or take photographs on campus for the purposes of creating advertisements, testimonials or other marketing materials in order to sell a commercial product, service or entity, or in support of a political campaign or political viewpoints will not be granted.

 Media Escort Policy

 Duquesne University's campus is private property.
-Members of the media are asked to call the Office of Public Affairs at 412.396.6050 to request clearance to be on campus for filming and interviews.
+Members of the media are asked to call the Division of Public Affairs at 412.396.6050 to request clearance to be on campus for filming and interviews.
 A member of the Media Relations team will decide whether to provide a staff member during filming/interviews on a case-by-case basis.

 DU Emergency Alert: automated notification system that contacts students and employees via mobile devices, texts and non-Duquesne land lines.